 Amendments.
 Bald eagle plans are sometimes amended when there is a change in eagle use or landowner needs.
 Examples of factors triggering plan amendments included changes in land ownership, discovery of new nest trees within a territory, changes in habitat conditions or timing restrictions, danger tree removal, and salvage of windthrown trees (Waterbury 2000).
 Of the 1,154 bald eagle plans, 9% (n=103) were amendments of earlier eagle plans.
-Of these plan amendments, 74% (n=81) were amended once, 16% (n=18) were amended twice, 5% (n=5) were amended three times, and one plan was amended 6 times.
+Of those amended plans, 74% (n=81) were amended once, 16% (n=18) were amended twice, 5% (n=5) were amended three times, and one plan was amended 6 times.

 Compliance.
-A total of 36 violations of environmental protection laws were referenced in bald eagle plans, representing a minimum violation rate of 3% and a compliance rate of up to 97% (Waterbury 2000).
+Atotal of 36 violations of environmental protection laws were referenced in bald eagle plans, representing a minimum violation rate of 3% and a compliance rate of up to 97% (Waterbury 2000).
 Violation types were variable, with most involving a combination of infractions of State Forest Practice Act rules, bald eagle protection rules, active bald eagle plans, the Shoreline Management Act, and county or local ordinances that regulate grading, septic, and building permitting.
-Several bald eagle plans were initiated or amended as mitigation for violations.
-Monitoring of habitat in territories and compliance with plans in the past was done opportunistically during nest survey flights.
+Several bald eagle plans were initiated or amended as mitigation for Monitoring of habitat in territories violations. and compliance with plans in the past was done opportunistically during nest survey flights.
 The dramatic increase in the number of plans and cutbacks in the bald eagle surveys will make future compliance monitoring more difficult.
-Planning requirements have protected substantial amounts of habitat and reduced disturbance of eagles, likely contributing to the recovery of the bald eagle population in Washington (see Adequacy of Existing Regulatory Mechanisms, p.42.)
+Planning requirements have protected substantial amounts of habitat and reduced disturbance of eagles, likely contributing to the recovery of the bald eagle population in Washington.